hellozed/homeicu/firmware/README.md

 ![HomeICU](http://homeicu.ca/wp-content/uploads/2020/04/cropped-homeicu.png)

-> Attention: HomeICU project is in the developing stage and all the code and design shared here are the draft version and have not been formally released yet.
+> Attention: HomeICU project is in the pre-release stage and all the code and design shared here are the draft version and have not been formally released yet.

 > Please do NOT use the pre-release verion on the real human body until it receives medical device approval in your country.